StackStorm/st2docs/docs/source/reference/ha.rst

 st2stream
 ~~~~~~~~~
 This process exposes a server-sent event stream.
-Requires access to both MongoDB and RabbitMq.
+Requires access to both MongoDB and RabbitMQ.
 It is also a
 gunicorn managed process, listens on port ``9102`` by default and is front-ended by Nginx acting as a reverse
 proxy.
 Clients like WebUI and ChatOps maintain a persistent connection with an st2stream process and receive
 update from the st2stream server.